moxystudio/eslint-config/README.md

 - `node` - If you are going to develop code for NodeJS
 - `node-v4-es6`: Use this instead of `node` if you are developing against NodeJS 4.x with the `es6` base configuration (disables spread and other features unavailable in the V8 engine bundled with node `v4`)
 - `es6-modules`: If you are going to use ES6 import & export instead of CommonJS or AMD
+- `object-spread`: Allows to use [object rest spread](https://github.com/tc39/proposal-object-rest-spread) when destructuring objects
 - `react` - If you are going to use React and JSX (requires `es6` base configuration or higher)

 Finally, simply create a `.eslintrc.json` file with the chosen base configuration and addons.